wasmerio/ate/atenet/README.md

 - Client can connect using web-socket connections
 - Web socket connections will drop packets (random chance) when they are saturated
 - UDP connections will remain active for 60 seconds after receiving data
-- wasm-bus connections will remain active as long as they have active WASM programs
+- wasmer-bus connections will remain active as long as they have active WASM programs
 - The vSwitch will maintain diagnostic information in the redo log for everything its managing

 # vRouter